delattr/pur-beurre/README.md

 - MySQL 5.7

 ### Installing
-Running under a vertual environment is recommended.
+Running under a virtual environment is recommended.

 1. Connect to MySQL and grant privileges.
+   Do not create database yourself.
+Pur beurre will create one for you.
 ```Mysql
 GRANT ALL ON openfoodfacts.* TO 'user'@'localhost';
 ```